-- A student completes all the required academic hours (theory didactic component) of the registered program but is unable to move forward with the completion of the hands-on face-to-face, in campus (laboratory) or off campus (externship), academic component. - Student becomes ill due to COVID-19 and is unable to complete or attend online classes (theory didactic component). - Student is unable to attain and secure the required technological resources to participate in online classes.
+- A student completes all the required academic hours (theory didactic component) of the registered program but is unable to move forward with the completion of the hands-on face-to-face, in campus (laboratory) or off campus (externship), academic component. - Students become ill due to COVID-19 and is unable to complete or attend online classes (theory didactic component). - Students are unable to attain and secure the required technological resources to participate in online classes.